Mum's Army: Synopsis

-Mainwaring's plans to involve the women of Walmington in the platoon become rather too personal.
+Mainwaring's plans to involve the local women in the platoon become rather too personal.

 Plot

-Mainwaring is convening a parade, and is growing fed up of Jones' slowness.
+Mainwaring is convening a parade, and is growing fed up with Jones' slowness.
 Walker suggests nodding his head whenever he wants them to come to attention, and Jones will understand.
 Mainwaring dismisses this, but Jones takes it on board, standing to attention and standing at ease whenever Mainwaring nods his head.

 Mainwaring informs the platoon that the women of Walmington-on-Sea want to join their platoon to help the war effort.
-He and Wilson thought that this was a good idea, as it would allow the men of the platoon to 'grapple' with the enemy.
+He and Wilson thought that this was a good idea, as it would allow the men of the platoon to "grapple" with the enemy.
 Mainwaring suggests that they could serve in the canteen, and Frazer adds that they could sew on their jacket buttons.
 The platoon are asked to bring as many female volunteers as they can.

-The next evening, Mainwaring enrols some of the women, including the flashy Mrs Fox, the quiet Ivy Samways, and the tarty Edith Parish, who were recruited by Jones, Pike and Walker respectively.
+The next evening, Mainwaring enrols some of the women, including the flashy Marcia Fox, the quiet Ivy Samways, and the tarty Edith Parish, who were recruited by Jones, Pike and Walker respectively.
 Frazer informs Mainwaring that his recruit, Miss Ironside of the Gas Light and Coke Company, will be unavailable until tomorrow, as will Mrs Pike.
-As Wilson leaves to dismiss the parade, a lady of about middle-age enters and introduces herself as Mrs Fiona Gray.
-Mainwaring is immediately smitten with her, and it is clear that his feelings are reciprocated.
+As Wilson leaves to dismiss the parade, a lady of about middle age enters and introduces herself as Mrs Fiona Gray.
+Mainwaring is immediately smitten with her, and it is clear that his feelings are reciprocated; when taking Mrs Gray's information, Mainwaring unconsciously finds himself repeating some of Wilson's flirtatious lines (that he had used earlier when they interviewed some of the other ladies volunteering).

 Mrs Gray is from London, she had to bring her mother down because the bombing was too much for her, and is now living in Wilton Gardens, not far from Mainwaring's house.
 She remarks that her life consists only of morning coffee, and making dahlias grow.
-Mainwaring admits he's fond of dahlias, but Elizabeth isn't.
+Mainwaring admits he is fond of dahlias, but Elizabeth is not.
+As she prepares to depart, Mrs Gray asks Mainwaring to remove his glasses, telling him that she feels they take away the "warmth" in a person's face.
+When Mainwaring obliges her, she is clearly pleased, and Mainwaring is flattered.

 The following parade Mainwaring teaches the women, who now include Miss Ironside and Mrs Pike, the rudiments of foot drill, including left turns, right turns, and the attention and at ease positions.
 He criticises everyone, except Mrs Gray, who is "very good".
 Walker passes several lewd remarks about Godfrey and the ladies, and is eventually ordered home.